If you’re in search of the best Temple Bar hotels, you’ve landed in the right spot.

-Sitting incongruously next door to the always tourist-ravaged Hard Rock Cafe, The Morgan Hotel exudes a bit more elegance and style than its party-loving neighbours.
+Sitting incongruously next door to the always tourist-ravaged Hard Rock Cafe, The Morgan is one of the finest boutique hotels in Dublin, and it exudes a bit more elegance and style than its party-loving neighbours.

 Standard rooms are spacious, airy and furnished in relaxing shades of cream, with pastel pink and green notes.
 Their fine restaurant 10 Fleet Street offers classy cocktails and a nice mix of smaller and larger dishes, including their delightful battered hake and tartar sauce.

 If you’re looking for boutique hotels in Temple Bar, you can’t go wrong with a night here (it’s one of the quirkiest boutique hotels in Dublin, as it happens!).

 Popular hotels in Temple Bar with good reviews online

 The second section of our Temple Bar hotels guide is wedged with Temple Bar accommodation that has racked up rave reviews online.